abTEM/abTEM/_sources/getting_started/install.md

 ### Development

-See [our guide to contributing](library:contributing) for instructions on a development installation `abTEM`.
+See [our guide to contributing](library:contributing) for instructions on a development installation of *ab*TEM.